 Posted: 2:49 am ET

 CBS News updated its reporting on the “sonic attacks” on U.S. and Canadian diplomats in Havana, Cuba.
-CBS News said that a U.S. doctor who evaluated American and Canadian diplomats working in as serious as mild traumatic brain injury, and with likely damage to the central nervous system.
+CBS News said that a U.S. doctor who evaluated American and Canadian diplomats working in Havana diagnosed them with conditions as serious as mild traumatic brain injury, and with likely damage to the central nervous system.
 “The diplomats complained about symptoms ranging from hearing loss and nausea to headaches and balance disorders after the State Department said “incidents” began affecting them beginning in late 2016.
 A source familiar with these incidents says officials are investigating whether the diplomats were targets of a type of sonic attack directed at their homes, which were provided by the Cuban government.
 The source says reports of more attacks affecting U.S. embassy workers on the island continue.”
 The report says that the University of Miami Health System confirmed that their physicians were “consulted” by State on its diplomats in Cuba.

 Question about these affected diplomats were asked during the State Department’s Daily Press Briefing on August 23, but there were no good answers as to how many embassy employees were affected.
 If the attacks were directed at their homes, how many family members were similarly affected?
 Are these attacks continuing to this day?
 What happens if these attacks result in permanent disability like hearing loss for family members who are not employed?
 Most notably, when the health of employees and family members are damaged by these attacks, are they extended medical expense assistance even when they are not hospitalized?